 How can I prepare for First Year Studies?

-Upon gaining a place in First Year Studies, you will be sent a brief to complete over the summer.
-You should bring the work from the Summer Project with you on the first day of college along with your materials and a representive selection of work from your original portfolio.
+Upon gaining a place in First Year Studies, you will be sent a brief to complete before you begin your course.
+This small project will be easily completed within a week.
+You should bring the gatherings and outcomes from this Sourcing Project with you on the first day of college along with your materials and a representive selection of work from your original portfolio.

 We also recommend reading the following book: